jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-play-all-over.md

 It's useful to have landmarks to locate where we are on the fretboard and where we want to go.

 Look at the dots on the fretboard to identify the location of a fret.
-Sometimes it helps to think of the fret number and string number as well, to focus the mind.
+Sometimes it helps to think of the fret number and string number coordinates, by focusing the mind.
-Try to remember the location.
+Try to remember meaningful location.
 Remembering fretboard locations
 lets us return to where we were, and recognize where we arrive.